konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 | dataPath | Path to the JSON string of the merged data to use in the data workspace | No | |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components | Yes | false |

+## Changes in 1.3.0
+*  Updated the base image used in the task

 ## Changes in 1.2.0
  * Variable expansion is now done in each component's staged.files.filename values too